Academic Advising

 A Bachelor of Arts requires courses in foreign language.
 Knowing a second language is an asset in today’s increasingly global world.
 Your choice of Bachelor of Science or Bachelor of Arts depends on your professional goals.
 Both are valuable and worthwhile.

 Most general education coursework transfers seamlessly from other in-state colleges and universities.
 For transfer credits from out of state institutions, set a meeting with the PRT academic advisor to discuss in more detail.
-Either way, take a look at the University of Utah's Transfer Information resource and then also set a meeting with a PRT academic advisor.
+Either way, take a look at the University of Utah's Transfer Information resource, then schedule an appointment with a PRT academic advisor.

 All PRT core classes and emphasis coursework must be completed at the University of Utah.